bishwakiranpoudel/FAQ-RAG-Chatbot/ReadMe.md

 # FAQ Chatbot

-This repository contains a chatbot that can handle greetings and answer frequently asked questions (FAQs) made for assesment round of AI Intern Application at Danson Solutions.
+This repository contains a chatbot that can handle greetings and answer frequently asked questions (FAQs) made for assesment round of AI Intern Application.
 It is built using Flask for the backend API and Streamlit for the frontend.
 The chatbot utilizes FAISS for efficient similarity search and SentenceTransformers for embedding generation.
 Additionally, an LLM-based pipeline is used for generating responses.

 ---